HackTestes/NVML-GPU-Control/README_PYPI.md

           Sets the acoustic threshold in celsious (note that this is the same temperature limit used by GeForce Experience)

     --single-use OR -su
-          Makes some actions work only once insted of in a loop.
-This option is valid for: temp-control and power-control
+          Makes some actions work only once instead of in a loop

     --verbose OR -V
           When there are no settings changes, leg messages are omitted by default.
 This option enables them back (good for debugging)